alapanme/Programming-Questions/README.md

 # Programming-Questions
-List of some basic programming questions that I solve for fun.
+List of some basic programming questions.

 - [WAP to add all the numbers in a strings?](addOnlyNumbersFromString.java)
 - [WAP to check whether two strings are Anagram of each other?](anagrams.java)